Proposal of ensemble qubits with two-atom decay: Rabi oscillations

 where $\gamma=4\Omega^{2}_{d}/\kappa_{\rm 2at}$ is the rate of the effective decay of the ensemble qubit.
 Here, we have defined $\hat{\sigma}_{-}=\ket{0}\bra{1}$ and $\hat{\sigma}_{+}=\hat{\sigma}_{-}^{\dagger}$ as the lowering and raising operators of the ensemble qubit, respectively.
 As expected, $\hat{\mathcal{H}}^{\rm qubit}_{d}$ represents a coherent driving of the ensemble qubit, which can arbitrarily rotate the state of this ensemble qubit on the Bloch sphere.

 In Fig.~\ref{fig_rabi_oscillation}, we plot the time evolution of the probabilities, $P_{0}$ and $P_{1}$, of finding the ensemble qubit being in the states $\ket{0}$ and $\ket{1}$, respectively.
 We find that the exact results are in excellent agreement with the effective predictions.
 The Rabi oscillations between the states $\ket{0}$ and $\ket{1}$ are clear, implying that the driving $\Omega_{d}$ can effectively manipulate the ensemble qubit.
 Furthermore, the amplitude of the Rabi oscillations decreases mostly due to the ensemble decay $\gamma$ as induced by the two-atom decay.
+Note that here the Rabi oscillations are driven by an external driving applied to the atoms, rather than to the pump mode of the DPA.